jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.8.14 DownslopeFlowpathLength

-Calculates the downslope flowpath length from each cell to basin outlet..
+Calculates the downslope flowpath length from each cell to basin outlet.

 *Parameters*: